bytegs/mailChain/README.md

 * Send Mail to another SMTP-Relay
 * Make a HTTP Call with the Mail Content in a POST Request
 * Log Mail (To, From, Subject, AuthenticatedSende, Timestamp) to a MYSQL Database to detect Spaming
+* Send Mails to the receiving mailserver (testing)

 ## Config File
 The Basic Config File contains the MYSQL Connection and some Basic Config.
 Check the defaults.cfg.sample for more detais.